Welcome to Pigeonsford Farm in Llangrannog

 Hawen and Rhibyn Cottages started out as stables 200 years ago and Y Llofft (The Loft) is part of the first floor of the Dairy Barn that originally comprised the Home Farm to the Pigeonsford Estate.
 The cottages are all located within 5.5 acres of private land.
 Step out of the door and a woodland walk leads you into Llangrannog village and the 'Blue Flag' beach (about 1 mile or approximately a 20 minute walk).
 A short half mile walk in another direction takes you onto the Ceredigion coastal path with spectacular views of Cardigan Bay.

-Llangrannog boasts 2 beach cafės, 2 pubs which both serve food, a well-stocked village shop, and a church.
+Llangrannog boasts 2 beach cafės, 2 dog friendly pubs that both serve food, a well-stocked village shop, and a church.
 A short drive away are the bustling harbour towns of New Quay, Aberaeron and Cardigan.
 Other stunning local beaches can be found at Cwmtydu, Penbryn, Tresaith, Aberporth, Mwnt and Poppit.
 The Cardi Bach bus service connects Cardigan to New Quay, passing through Llangrannog and linking other villages and beaches.

 The area has so much to offer that you'll never be short of things to do.
 For active types there is walking, swimming, road biking, mountain biking, kayaking, surfing, sailing, coasteering, horse riding, golf or fishing.
 For wildlife enthusiasts, bottlenose dolphins, harbour porpoises and Atlantic grey seals are a common sight whilst the diversity of bird life will entrance the ardent twitcher.
 For the younger visitor, if the sea is too cold for a dip, there are theme parks, farms, museums and wildlife centres a short drive away.